boseji/xxtea-iot-crypt/README.md

 ### Limitations ###

  * At a time only 80bytes max can be encrypted due to Buffer limitations
- * Modification needed increase the 80byte at `xxtea_iot_crypt.h` file at `line 36`.
+ * Modification needed increase the 80byte at `xxtea_lib.h` file at `line 37`.
 This indicates the size of the data buffer in Uint32 size location.
     So, for example if the total size is 240 then the value should be 30 to accommodate.
+ * Maximum key size can only be `16 bytes` that would be 4bytes * 4locations.
+    This can be altered by changing line number `line 38` in the file `xxtea_lib.h`.

 ### Dependencies ###